Chart Color Schemes

 Population growth drivers in Edmonton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Edmonton's population, as of November 2025, is estimated at around 12,689 people.
-This reflects an increase of 1,280 individuals since the 2021 Census, which recorded a population of 11,409 in the suburb.
-The growth is inferred from AreaSearch's estimation of the resident population at 12,239 following examination of the latest ERP data release by ABS (June 2024), and an additional 392 validated new addresses since the Census date.
-The population density ratio is approximately 634 persons per square kilometer.
-Edmonton's growth rate of 11.2% since the 2021 census exceeded that of the SA4 region (7.8%) and the SA3 area, indicating it as a growth leader in the region.
-Natural growth contributed around 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Edmonton statistical area's population is estimated at around 12,445 as of Nov 2025.
+This reflects an increase of 1,036 people (9.1%) since the 2021 Census, which reported a population of 11,409 people.
+The change is inferred from the resident population of 12,239, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 392 validated new addresses since the Census date.
+This level of population equates to a density ratio of 622 persons per square kilometer, providing significant space per person and potential room for further development.
+Edmonton's 9.1% growth since the 2021 census exceeded that of the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Based on aggregated SA2-level projections, the suburb of Edmonton is forecast to experience a significant population increase in the top quartile of national regional areas by 2041.
-The area is expected to expand by 3,420 persons over these 17 years, reflecting an overall increase of approximately 23.4%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Considering projected demographic shifts, a significant population increase in the top quartile of national regional areas is forecast, with the Edmonton statistical area expected to expand by 3,420 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.8% in total over the 17 years.

 Frequently Asked Questions - Population